 The Benefits of Wearing Boots with Dresses

 First and foremost, you get to actually show off your boots.
-Yes, I know, the same can be said for tucking jeans or leggings into the boots, but let’s face it, skinny jeans aren’t very kind to a lot of us, and leggings… well, they have their place, but there are some occasions and events when dressier fare is required.
+Yes, I know, the same can be said for tucking jeans or leggings into the boots, but let’s face it, skinny jeans aren’t very kind to a lot of us, and leggings… well, they have their place, but there are some occasions and events when the dressier fare is required.

 Another great reason to pair boots with dresses and skirts is that — depending on the type of boots — it can be one of the most flattering combinations you’ll ever wear.
 This is especially true with taller boot styles, which help create a longer, leaner, and more cohesive look.
-Additionally, women who are self-conscious about their legs will find that mid-calf, knee-high and over-the-knee boots allow them to wear skirts and dresses that they might not otherwise be comfortable in.
+Additionally, women who are self-conscious about their legs will find that mid-calf, knee-high, and over-the-knee boots allow them to wear skirts and dresses that they might not otherwise be comfortable in.

 Tips for Wearing Boots with Dresses